MirkoMignini/telegram_bot_middleware/README.md

 end
 ```

+### Inline mode
+Inline mode is work in progress...

 ### Other types of messages
 The middleware supports also every other kind of message from bot, here is the list:
 * audio